Most AI heads admit deep learning still out of their grasp

 Deep learning, according to AI expert Bernard Marr, is “a subset of machine learning where artificial neural networks, algorithms inspired by the human brain, learn from large amounts of data.

 “Similarly to how we learn from experience, the deep learning algorithm would perform a task repeatedly, each time tweaking it a little to improve the outcome.

 “We refer to ‘deep learning’ because the neural networks have various (deep) layers that enable learning.”

-Unlike other forms of machine learning, deep learning can work with unsupervised, or unlabelled data; “Just about any problem that requires “thought” to figure out is a problem deep learning can learn to solve,” Marr adds.
+Unlike other forms of machine learning, DL can work with unsupervised or unlabelled data; “Just about any problem that requires “thought” to figure out is a problem deep learning can learn to solve,” Marr adds.

-In terms of the wide range of applications with disruptive, or transformational, potential, deep learning is already used in voice assistants, such as Siri and Cortana; the medical sector is employing it for drug discovery and disease diagnosis; it’s also a crucial component in the development of autonomous vehicle technology, to name just a few use cases.
+In terms of the wide range of applications with disruptive, or transformational, potential, DL is already used in voice assistants such as Siri and Cortana; the medical sector is employing it for drug discovery and disease diagnosis; it’s also a crucial component in the development of autonomous vehicle technology, to name just a few use cases.

 “It’s clear that deep learning is a truly transformative technology that has the potential to change the world,” said Luka Crnkovic-Friis, Co-Founder and CEO of Peltarion.

 “But the path to reaching that potential is inhibited by lack of familiarity with deep learning.”